RESEARCH STARTER

 One of the more difficult issues facing clinicians is how to determine accurately whether an individual meets the criteria for being considered a psychopath.
 The most reliable and valid method of diagnosing psychopathy involves the use of some type of standardized actuarial assessment tool.

 Although a number of different instruments are available, the most widely used is the Hare Psychopathy Checklist–Revised (PCL-R), developed by Robert D. Hare.
 The PCL-R is administered by a doctoral-level clinician who conducts a face-to-face interview with the person being assessed for psychopathy.
 During the interview, which can last up to two hours, the clinician rates the person on twenty traits.
 Each trait is assigned a value ranging from zero to two, with higher scores indicating a greater likelihood that the person possesses that characteristic.
 A score of zero on a trait means that the person does not display the trait; a score of two means that the person definitely possesses the trait.
 When the interview is completed, the clinician tabulates the scores for all twenty traits; a person who receives a total score of thirty or higher is considered to be a psychopath.
-Overall, criminal offenders have an average PCL-R score of about twenty-two; non-offenders, in contrast, have an average score of about five.
+Data reported in the PCL-R manual indicate that North American male prisoner samples have mean PCL-R scores of approximately twenty-two.

 The twenty items that make up the PCL-R measure two different dimensions of psychopathy.
-Some items are designed to assess the personality traits of psychopaths, such as short-temperedness and impulsiveness; others indicate the extent to which the person leads an antisocial and unstable lifestyle, for example taking advantage of others or committing acts of cruelty for which the person feels no remorse.
+Some items are designed to assess the personality traits of psychopaths, such as short-temperedness and impulsiveness; others indicate the extent to which the person leads an antisocial and unstable lifestyle, for example, taking advantage of others or committing acts of cruelty for which the person feels no remorse.
 Usually, a person who scores high on one dimension also scores high on the other, but that is not always the case.
 In terms of the behaviors associated with these two dimensions, individuals who score high on the personality dimension are at much greater risk for becoming involved in acts of serious physical violence.
 The fact that psychopaths typically score high on both dimensions indicates their heightened propensity to engage in violent criminal acts and other types of antisocial behaviors.
-Studies show people with psychopathy are from 15 to 25 times more likely to commit crimes and go to prison.
+People with psychopathy are estimated to be fifteen to twenty-five times more likely to commit crimes that result in incarceration than non-psychopaths.

 Prevalence and Offending Frequency

 It is somewhat difficult to establish the prevalence of psychopathy in the general US population because researchers studying psychopaths usually draw their samples from forensic populations.
-Some scholars, however, have calculated estimates of psychopathy in the adult population of the United States and have asserted that approximately 1 to 4 percent of the adult population—1 to 3 percent of male adults and about 1 percent of all female adults—would meet the criteria for psychopathy.
+Estimates vary depending on the assessment instrument used and the population sampled.

 The exploitative and aggressive behaviors displayed by psychopathic criminals are also relatively stable over long swaths of the life course.
 Psychopaths tend not to change their behaviors; youth who exhibit these traits usually continue to do so as they mature into adulthood.
 This is especially true for those who score high on the personality dimension of the PCL-R.